scality/Zenko/docs/docsource/operation/Orbit_UI/Bucket_Management/Lifecycle_Management-Transition.rst

 Object lifecycle transition policies enable you to change the location of an object or object type based on its age.

-Transition policies do not fully transition non-versioned sources.
-For such sources, the object is copied to the destination, but it is not removed from the source.
-For example, if a user sets a policy to transition an object from Azure (source) to AWS S3, the object is copied from Azure to AWS S3, but not removed from Azure.

-This affects Azure, and--if the source is non-versioned--AWS S3, GCP, and S3C-RING.
-RING with sproxyd is supported, whether the Zenko bucket is versioned or not.

 Establishing a Lifecycle Transition Policy
 ------------------------------------------